symphonyoss/ContainerJS/packages/api-electron/README.md

 ### Renderer process integration

 The call to ssfElectron will create a browser window that will not be shown, and will load the URL passed into `ssfElectron()`.
-From here, use `ssf.window()` to create windows.
+From here, use `new ssf.Window()` to create windows.